joemoose/psiops/Ideas/zones/zones.md

 * "The zone is on fire."
 * "This zone is flooded."
-* "The balcony zone has elevation advantage."
+* "The balcony zone has an elevation advantage."
 * "Crossing the courtyard zone exposes you to machine gun fire."

-The environment becomes easier to manage descriptively.
+The environment becomes easier to manage in descriptive terms.

 ---